The Best Middle Eastern Restaurants In Sydney

 Tayim, The Rocks

-Located just a quick stroll from the harbour, Tayim is one of Sydney’s best Middle Eastern restaurants.
-With a menu that champions sustainable Australian produce, Head Chef Ran Kimelfeld has crafted a menu of bold, exotic share plates that celebrate the best of Middle Eastern cuisine.
+Located just a quick stroll from the harbour, on the narrow sandstone-lined Nurses Walk.
+Tayim is one of Sydney’s best Middle Eastern restaurants.
+With a menu that spans Middle Eastern cuisine, and Israeli fare while using sustainable Australian produce.
+Most of the beautifully elegant food is cooked on a two-metre barbeque that’s central to the main dining room.
 Find out more here